-You should also buy the class reader, available at Copy Central at 2483 Hearst.
+You should also buy the class reader, available at Vick Copy at 1879 Euclid, near Hearst.
 The bulk of the reader is old CS 61B exams, which will not be provided online (though the solutions are).
 By far the best way to study for the exams is to try the old ones.
 The remainder of the reader is information on using the compiler, debugger, and editor.

 Electronic copies of all class handouts will also appear on the web page.
 There may be up to four types of files.
 Raw ASCII text (readme files and other filenames without an extension) should be printed using the enscript command.
 PostScript files (filenames ending in .ps) can be viewed using Ghostview (gv), and can be printed using the lpr command.
 PDF files (filenames ending in .pdf) can be viewed and printed using acroread (Acrobat Reader).
 Do not use enscript on a .ps or .pdf file!
 You'll just print reams of garbage.
-HTML files (filenames ending in .html) can be viewed and printed from Firefox, Mozilla, Netscape, or Microsoft Explorer.
+HTML files (filenames ending in .html) can be viewed and printed from Firefox, Mozilla, Netscape, Microsoft Explorer, Chrome, etc.